lijumjose/VIPMP/src/pages/docs/reseller_change/index.md

 ![Approval code](../image/approval_code_2.png)

-This code is valid for 7 hours.
+This code is valid for 7 days.
 The same code is sent to all the customer administrators through email.
 The customer administrator then shares the approval code with the new reseller for transfer authorizations.

 ![Reseller change process](../image/reseller_change_process.jpg)